Eugene is a trained engineer and self-taught home improvement enthusiast with almost 40 years of professional and DIY

 Don't use attachments not designed for the grinder, e.g. circular saw blades.
 I don't recommend the use of "chainsaw" type circular attachments as these are extremely dangerous if they become blunt.

-5: Use the Grinder Correctly - Safe Cutting Techniques
+5: Use the Grinder Correctly (Precautions and Safe Cutting Techniques)

 Don't use an angle grinder in the rain because you may end up getting an electric shock.
 The shock could startle you and the likelihood is that you could drop the grinder and potentially cause injury to yourself.
 Also, cordless tools aren't waterproof and may be damaged if water gets in the cooling slots.